Theo Von: Podcasting

-2016–present: This Past Weekend and King and The Sting

-Von began a new podcast, This Past Weekend, in December 2016.
-This long-form video podcast features storytelling, answering fan voicemails, and guest interviews.
-He released his 200th episode in May 2019.
+Since 2016, Von has hosted the podcast, This Past Weekend, a podcast featuring long-form interviews and discussions.
+According to Spotify's 2025 Wrapped rankings, This Past Weekend was the second most-streamed podcast in the United States on Spotify during 2025, behind The Joe Rogan Experience.

+He has been a recurring guest on many comedians' podcasts, including The Joe Rogan Experience, Joey Diaz's The Church of What's Happening Now, The Fighter and the Kid, Bobby Lee's TigerBelly, and The Adam Carolla Show.
+In 2024, Spotify announced that This Past Weekend w/ Theo Von was the 4th biggest podcast on their platform globally.

 In December 2018, Von and fellow podcaster/comedian Brendan Schaub started a podcast called King and The Sting.
 At the podcast's release, it debuted at number 1 on the iTunes Podcast charts in the US and also reached the top charts in the United Kingdom, Canada, Spain, and Australia.

 In January 2022, Schaub and Von added a third host, Chris D'Elia, to King and The Sting, renaming it King and The Sting and Wing.
 During this time Von began taking breaks from the podcast, allowing guest hosts to fill in.
 On November 4, 2022, King and The Sting and Wing was officially renamed The Golden Hour, with Workaholics actor Erik Griffin replacing Von.

 In September 2023, Von publicly accused Kast Media and its CEO Colin Thomson of non-payment, after pro wrestling personality and podcaster Jim Cornette had made similar claims about Kast and Thomson in July.
 Corresponding accusations were also made by Jason Ellis, Brendan Schaub, Bryan Callen, Whitney Cummings, and Alyx Weiss, each of whom stated they were owed money by Kast Media, including several six-figure and seven-figure shortages.
 It was reported that Kast Media was in the process of being acquired by PodcastOne and that in lieu of full payment, Thomson offered creators partial compensation combined with stock options.
 Amid the news, LiveOne and PodcastOne stock dropped considerably and the company no longer planned to officially hire Thomson.

-In August 2024, Von interviewed US Senator Bernie Sanders, as well as US President and then-nominee Donald Trump.
-In October 2024, he interviewed US Senator and future Vice President JD Vance.

 In July 2025, Von was named to Time magazine's inaugural "TIME100 Creators" list - the publication's roster of the 100 most influential digital voices - appearing in the "Leaders" category for his podcast This Past Weekend.

 Personal life

 Von has lived in Nashville, Tennessee, since September 2020, after purchasing the home of former Vanderbilt coach Derek Mason.
-Von had an older half-brother, Roland von Kurnatowski Jr., who owned Tipitina's and founded the Tipitina's Foundation; he died in 2019 after an accidental shooting, aged 68.
-Von also has one older brother who is two years his senior, two younger sisters and an older half-sister who is an artist.
+Von had an older half-brother, Roland von Kurnatowski Jr., whom he never had any connection with, who owned Tipitina's and founded the Tipitina's Foundation; he died in 2019 after an accidental shooting, aged 68.
+Von also has one older brother who is two years his senior, two younger sisters and an older half-sister who is in real estate.